naveeramesh/Fake-News-Prediction/README.md

 ## 🏃‍♂️ Local Installation

 1. Drop a ⭐ on the Github Repository.
+2. Fork the repository
-2. Clone the Repo by going to your local Git Client and pushing in the command:
+3. Clone the Repo by going to your local Git Client and pushing in the command:

 ```sh
 https://github.com/naveeramesh/Fake-News-Prediction.git